nhrones/Deno-Desktop-Dice/readme.md

 # Deno Desktop DiceGame

-This is an example DWM app, that was bundled with Wpack, a util by the same authors.
+This is a compiled DWM-ReactiveUI Dice-Game app.
+It was compiled using `Wpack`.
 https://github.com/deno-windowing/wpack
-djdev and loadin9
+Thanks - djdev, loadin9 and lino-levan

-Download DiceGame.exe and then execute it.
+Download and run the DiceGame.exe executable.

+Tested to work on Win11, and Mac